twitter/rezolus/README.md

 managed via [rustup](https://rustup.rs) or by following the directions on the Rust [website](https://www.rust-lang.org/).

-**NOTE:** at this time, Rezolus needs to be built with the nightly toolchain or a locally built development toolchain which has nightly features enabled.
-This is because Rezolus requires language features that have not been fully stabilized in the language.
-These features are required to get support for performance counters.

 The rest of the guide assumes you've chosen to install the toolchain via rustup.

-**NOTE:** Rezolus is intended to be built and deployed on Linux systems.
+**NOTE:** Rezolus is intended to be built and deployed on Linux systems but has some very limited support for MacOS to test the overall framework.
+It is focused on providing systems telemetry for Linux systems.
+To get the best experience and develop new samplers, you should build and run on Linux.

 #### Clone and build Rezolus from source
 ```bash